mikesamuel/attack-review-testbed/README.md

    breach.
 *  [sh-template-tag](https://npmjs.com/package/sh-template-tag)
-   and [safesql](https://npmjs.com/package/safesql) attempt to safely comppose untrusted inputs into trusted templates.
+   and [safesql](https://npmjs.com/package/safesql) attempt to safely compose untrusted inputs into trusted templates.
    Finding an untrusted input that can violate the intent of a trusted template string that a non-malicious developer might plausibly write and that would seem to operate correctly during